JMPerez/contour/README.md

 ## TODO

-- Add a slider to be able to navigate to a specific moment during the transition (something like http://codepen.io/sdras/full/JdJgrB/)
+- Add a slider to be able to navigate to a specific moment during the transition (something like http://codepen.io/sdras/full/JdJgrB/ or http://codepen.io/ihatetomatoes/pen/PPwqMN)